 As of 2016, more than 20 stellar occultations by Pluto have been documented (Young 2013; Bosh et al. 2015; Meza et al. 2019; Desmars et al. 2019).
 Some occultations had sufficient quality to provide a good assessment of the global pressure changes over time.
-For instance, an occultation observed in 2002 showed that Pluto's atmosphere underwent an expansion by a factor of about two between 2002 and 1988 (Elliot et al 2003, Sicardy et al. 2003).
+For instance, an occultation observed in 2002 showed that Pluto's atmosphere underwent an increase in pressure by a factor of about two between 1988 and 2002 (Elliot et al 2003, Sicardy et al. 2003).
 This increase was confirmed as more occultations were observed (Elliot et al. 2007, Olkin et al. 2015, Sicardy et al. 2016).
-This seemed paradoxical to some, as Pluto continuously receded from the Sun since its perihelion in 1989.
-Clearly, more complex seasonal cycles are at work (see Section 4.2).
+As Pluto had continuously receded from the Sun since its perihelion in 1989, clearly, more complex effects were at work besides heliocentric distance (see Section 4.2).

 Studies of the changes in Pluto's climate were confounded by a fundamental uncertainty in the nature of Pluto's lower atmosphere, and by differences in analysis technique (see Bosh et al. 2015 for a review of these complications).
-The first complication is that Pluto's radius was not directly measured until the New Horizons flyby of 2015 (as noted, occultations do not probe to Pluto's surface).
+The first complication is that Pluto's radius was not directly measured until the New Horizons flyby of 2015 (as noted, stellar occultations do not probe to Pluto's surface).
 Occultation work prior to the flyby perforce presented results as a function of radius (distance to Pluto center) rather than altitude (distance to Pluto surface).
-A second complication is the unknown cause of the low fluxes reached by the occultation lightcurves, corresponding to the lower 10's of km in Pluto's atmosphere, affecting fluxes below half-light in 1988 or roughly quarter-light in 2002 and beyond (that is, the portions of the lightcurve where the stellar flux is less than half or a quarter of its unocculted value).
-While the upper portions of the lightcurves were well described by a clear atmosphere with at most a small thermal gradient, the lower fluxes were modeled as caused by haze absorption ("haze/no-steep-gradient"; Elliot et al. 1989) or a steep thermal gradient below ~1215 km radius ("clear/steep-gradient"; Hubbard et al. 1990; Elliot et al. 2003; Dias-Oliveira et al. 2015).
+A second complication is the unknown cause of the low fluxes reached by the occultation lightcurves, corresponding to the lower tens of km in Pluto's atmosphere, affecting fluxes below half-light in 1988 or roughly quarter-light in 2002 and beyond (that is, the portions of the lightcurve where the stellar flux is less than half or a quarter of its unocculted value).
+While the upper portions of the lightcurves were well described by a clear atmosphere with at most a small thermal gradient, the lower fluxes were modeled as caused by haze absorption ("haze/no-steep-gradient"; Elliot et al. 1989), a steep thermal gradient below ~1215 km radius ("clear/steep-gradient"; Hubbard et al. 1990; Elliot et al. 2003; Dias-Oliveira et al. 2015), or a hybrid.

 One solution to the haze/thermal-gradient puzzle is to focus on only the upper portions of the lightcurve, sidestepping the haze/gradient question.
 Even this is problematic, as described by Bosh et al. (2015).
 By one measurement-the radius in Pluto's shadow at which the stellar flux drops to half its unocculted value-the large increase between 1988 and 2002 had effectively leveled off after 2002 (Bosh et al. 2015).
-By another measurement- a 2- or 3-parameter model of pressure and temperature and optional (small)

-thermal gradient at a reference radius (typically 1275 km), fit to only the upper portions of the lightcurve the pressure has increased steadily at 3.5% to 7.5% per year since 1988 (Bosh et al. 2015; Olkin et al. 2015).
+By another measurement- a 2- or 3-parameter model of pressure and temperature and optional (small) thermal gradient at a reference radius (typically 1275 km), fit to only the upper portions of the lightcurve the pressure has increased steadily at 3.5% to 7.5% per year since 1988 (Bosh et al. 2015; Olkin et al. 2015).